-Students will receive the Homework and Grading System information from the classroom teacher at the beginning of the school year.
+Students will receive the Homework and Grading System information from the classroom teacher at the beginning of the school year (Class Expectations and Syllabus).
+7th & 8th grade students are expected to utilize their Advisory Class accordingly.

 Law Enforcement Agencies

 Questioning of Students